 6 Ways Weight Loss Can Improve Women’s HealthArticle posted in: Lifestyle

 Women may have different nutritional needs than men, which provides us a great opportunity to look at the ways losing weight and maintaining a healthy weight can improve, overall, women’s health and outlooks.
-What follows is a list, with slideshow, of six ways losing weight can help women lead healthier, happier, more fulfilling lives.
+What follows is a list of six ways losing weight can help women lead healthier, happier, more fulfilling lives.

 1. Multiple studies have shown that obesity and infertility are linked, probably because obesity can cause hormone levels to fluctuate; for example, abdominal fat can increase insulin levels, which can in turn lead to an increased androgen level.
 And increases in estrogen levels can cause abnormal menstrual cycles, making conception more difficult and more difficult to plan.
 Oral contraceptives are often less effective in obese women.
 Upshot: The best bet for women who want to conceive is to reach healthier weight levels before trying to get pregnant, then maintaining a healthy weight through the course of the pregnancy to avoid weight-related pregnancy issues such as preeclampsia and gestational diabetes.